Ampareen Lyngdoh: Education

 Lyngdoh completed her school education at the Loreto Convent, Shillong.

 She pursued her undergraduate degree in English at the Jesus and Mary College at the University of Delhi.
 She graduated from Jamia Milia Islamia University in 1990 with a master's degree in Mass Communication.

 In 2013, Lyngdoh earned a Ph.D. from the North Eastern Hill University.
 The title of her thesis was Influence of Media on Public Opinion During The Periods of Social Unrest: A Study of Meghalaya.

 Early career

-Lyngdoh was a professor of Mass Communications at St. Anthony's College, Shillong where she was the head of the Department of Mass Communication.
+Lyngdoh was a lecturer of Mass Communications at St. Anthony's College, Shillong where she was the head of the Department of Mass Communication.

 Political career

 She started her political career as a member of the Indian Youth Congress, and was closely involved in the election campaigns of her father, Peter G. Marbaniang and her brother Robert G. Lyngdoh before joining active politics.
 They were both leaders of the Indian National Congress.